 The 2018 Subaru Forester handles well and its standard AWD gives off-road ability as well, though only the turbo model offers spirited performance.

 We give the Forester 6 out of 10 points in performance.
 Its car-like handling and standard AWD lift it above the average.
 (Read more about how we rate cars.)

 Most Subaru Foresters come with a 170-horsepower, 2.5-liter flat-4 engine, though the 2.0XT has a 2.0-liter turbo-4 rated at a substantial 250 hp.
 Low-end models come with a 6-speed manual gearbox, though the CVT is your only choice as you move up to higher trim levels or opt for the 2.0XT turbo.
 That model lets drivers make the Forester behave as though it has a conventional 6- or 8-speed automatic, with shift paddles that produce quick, if simulated, "gear changes,” using the drive modes provided by the SI-Drive system.

 For a utility vehicle, the Forester’s car-like handling is far sportier than anything from Honda, Nissan, or Toyota.
-For a tall vehicle, body roll is minimal, the steering feels nicely weighted, and Subaru has engineered the best continuously variable transmissions we know of.
+For a tall vehicle, body roll is minimal, the steering feels nicely weighted, and Subaru has engineered the best continuously variable transmissions we've sampled.